Surkov — The Shaman-Dramaturg

 The Postmodern Insight

 Surkov wrote novels under a pseudonym.
 He wrote essays about revolution.
 He admired postmodern theory — Baudrillard, the floating signifier, hyperreality.
-He is the first political figure in any major power to explicitly understand that in the twenty-first century information space is the primary battlefield, and that narrative control matters more than territory.
+He saw, before most Western analysts articulated it, that information space had become the primary battlefield in the twenty-first century, and that narrative control matters more than territory.

-And he won, for a long time.
-Until Ukraine in 2022 refused to play his script.
+And the method worked, for a long time.
+Until Ukraine in 2022 refused to play the script.

 The Lesson

 The deepest lesson of the Surkov archetype is that Russia’s war in Donbas was not a failure of intelligence, diplomacy, or military planning.
-It was — for him — a work of art, a long-running production with two imitation states, a rotating cast, and a foreign audience trained by years of exposure to believe the imitation was real.
+It was — in form — a long-running production, with two imitation states, a rotating cast, and a foreign audience trained by years of exposure to believe the imitation was real.
+Surkov treated it as a work of art.
+It was not art.
+It was the staging of mass killing.

 The Counter